eclipse-store/store/examples/spring-boot3-simple/readme.md

 # Spring Boot Eclipse Store Sample Application

-This application is aimed at showcasing the capabilities of the Eclipse Store Spring Boot extension.
-It demonstrates how to integrate a pre-configured storage into an application as a bean, how to utilize the locking API, and how to design an MVC application using Eclipse Store.
+This application serves as a comprehensive display of the Eclipse Store Spring Boot extension's functionalities.
+It exemplifies the seamless integration of a pre-configured storage into an application as a bean, illustrates effective utilization of the locking API, and provides insights into designing an MVC application using Eclipse Store.

+Moreover, it offers practical demonstrations on leveraging concurrent extensions within the Eclipse Store API, showcasing the implementation of annotations like `@Read` and `@Write` for optimized functionality.

 ## Implementation Notes
 * Synchronization over shared data structures is handled using the annotations `@Read` and `@Write`.
 * The Controller performs data conversion into JSON, therefore it must always operate with immutable data or, in the case of mutable data, it must receive a copy of such data.
+* Minimum Java version is 17.
+* Build tool is Maven.

 ## Build

-The generation of the executable jar file can be performed by issuing the following command
+The generation of the executable jar file can be performed by issuing the following command:

 ```shell
 mvn clean package
 ```

 This will create an executable jar file **spring-boot3-simple.jar** within the _target_ maven folder.
 This can be started by executing the following command